kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #.
 [Inkscape](https://inkscape.org/)
     - GUI-based vector graphics editor
     - suitable both for technical illustration and digital art
-    - uses SVG as the main format
+    - uses SVG as the working format
     - can export to a wide variety of output formats
-    - option to use cairo for PDF export
+    - option to use cairo for export to raster formats

 ## `ImageMagick`: the Swiss Army knife

 `ImageMagick` is the name given to a suite of image processing tools originally created in 1987 by John Cristy, then working for [Du Pont](https://www.dupont.com/).
-In 1990, it was freely released by Du Pont, who transferred copyright to [`ImageMagick` Studio LLC](https://imagemagick.org/script/contact.php) who now maintain the project.
-It is distributed under a derived Apache 2.0 [license](https://imagemagick.org/script/license.php).
-The [authoritative source code repository](https://github.com/`ImageMagick`/`ImageMagick`) shows active development even today, 34 years after the suite was first released [@imagemagicksource].
+In 1990, it was freely released by Du Pont, who transferred copyright to [ImageMagick Studio LLC](https://imagemagick.org/script/contact.php) who now maintain the project.
+It is distributed under a [derived Apache 2.0 license](https://imagemagick.org/script/license.php).
+The [authoritative source code repository](https://github.com/ImageMagick/ImageMagick) shows active development even today, 34 years after the suite was first released [@imagemagicksource].

 `ImageMagick` is so versatile and useful that it may rightfully be called the [Swiss Army knife](https://www.thefreedictionary.com/Swiss-army+knife) of the image processing world.
 It comes with several command line utilities, each replete with options.
 Among these are: